nojronatron/java-code-challenges/docs/readme-trees.md

 ### Interfaces

 I experimented with using interfaces to constrain generic classes.

-While I was able to utilize the interfaces, in the end they did not help much with "generisizing" the classes as I needed.
+While I was able to utilize the interfaces, in the end they did not help much with making the classes as I needed 'generic'.

 - [Interface My Binary Node](../lib/src/main/java/myJava/code/models/IMyBinaryNode.java)
 - [Interface My K-ary Node](../lib/src/main/java/myJava/code/models/IMyKaryNode.java)